Kimbal Musk: Restaurateur

 In 2011, Next Door American Eatery opened in downtown Boulder as a fast casual American eatery.
 Next Door American Eatery is a growing restaurant concept with ten locations as of 2019.

 After seven years of supporting the Growe Foundation to plant school gardens in the Boulder community, in 2011 Musk and Matheson established Big Green (originally named The Kitchen Community), a 501c3 nonprofit to help connect kids to real food by creating dynamic Learning Garden classrooms in schools across America.
 Learning Gardens teach children an understanding of food, healthy eating, lifestyle choices and environment through lesson plans and activities that tie into existing school curriculum, such as math, science, and literacy.

 Each of The Kitchen restaurants donates a percentage of sales to help plant Learning Gardens in its local community.
 In 2012, Big Green built 26 gardens in Colorado, 16 in Chicago, and 12 more around the United States.

 In December 2012, Chicago Mayor Rahm Emanuel handed Musk's nonprofit $1 million to install 80 Learning Gardens in Chicago city schools.
 On 2 February 2015, The Kitchen Community celebrated its 200th Learning Garden build at Camino Nuevo Charter Academy, a high school in Los Angeles Unified School District which also marked the District's first SEEDS Project.

 By the end of 2015, four years after its founding, The Kitchen Community had built 260 Learning Gardens across Chicago, Denver, Los Angeles and Memphis.
 In 2016, Musk co-founded Square Roots, an urban farming company that grows organic food in shipping containers.
 The company formed a partnership with Gordon Food Services (GFS) to expand outside of NYC.
 In January 2018, The Kitchen Community (TKC), expanded into a national nonprofit called Big Green and announced its seventh city, Detroit, to build outdoor Learning Garden classrooms in 100 schools across the Motor City.
 As of 2019, Big Green is in seven American cities with nearly 600 schools across its network impacting over 300,000 students every day.
 Musk and Big Green have established Plant a Seed Day, an international holiday.

-Musk has been profiled in major publications such as The New York Times, CNN, The Wall Street Journal, Fast Company, WIRED, Chicago Sun Times, CBS News, Business Insider, Entrepreneur Magazine, Musk was named a Global Social Entrepreneur of the Year 2018 by the World Economic Forum.

-Musk faced scrutiny in 2020 after changing his Next Door's Family Fund program in the middle of the coronavirus pandemic.
-The fund was originally set up to help employees during an emergency situation.
-Contributions came from employees of Next Door.